Skip to main content

 #

-This guide is derived from official SEM instructions for Modelo 790 (Code 012) and is updated when form editions or filing rules change.
-Always verify current requirements at the official SEM website.
+This guide is based on official SEM instructions for Modelo 790 (Code 012) and is updated with any changes to form editions or filing rules.
+Always confirm current requirements on the official SEM website.

 FAQs